Skip to main content

 CDN

-Images and static files via Bunny.net with nodes in the Nordics.
-150,000 product images served from the nearest node, not from a single server.
+Bunny.net, with nodes across the Nordics.
+All 150,000 product images arrive from the nearest node instead of queueing against a single origin server.

 05 / 05